 The most basic of antique grandfather clocks is the simple 30 hour duration antique grandfather clock.
 These were made generally for simple cottages in the country.
 They have simple mechanisms with one weight that drives both the striking mechanism and the going side mechanism of the clock.
 Since the weight drives both sides of the clock is has more work to do and thus it winds out far quicker.
 The weight is normally about 8lbs in weight driving this clock.

 The most standard of all antique grandfather clocks is the ‘8-day’ grandfather clock.
-These clocks have a movement split into two seperate sides.
+These clocks have a movement split into two separate sides.
 One weight driving each side.
 There is a striking side weight and a going side weight.
-Each weight has its own seperate job to do.
+Each weight has its own separate job to do.
 The movements tend to be 4 wheel train and the weight of the weight is usually around 13lb each.
 Sometimes higher quality movements run on a slightly smaller weight, as there is less friction involved.
 An example of a standard ‘8-day’ grandfather clock is found below.

 We are now moving into the realms of the rarer clocks.
 Every so often you come across a month duration or maybe a 3 or 6 month duration grandfather clock.
 Months duration grandfather clocks have like the ‘8-day’ grandfather clocks two trains for the mechanism.
 Usually one weight for the striking side and one for the going side.
 The movements tend to be 5 wheel trains and tend to wind anti-clockwise.
 The driving force tends to increase dramatically as well.
 The weights tend to be around 30lbs in weight each one.
 That is over the double the weight of an ‘8-day’ example.
 A lovely month clock can be found below.